Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 - **Home** (`recipes.html`)

-The welcome page outlines the main purpose of the website.
+The welcome page clearly outlines the main purpose of the website.
 In the top navigation bar, there is a logo and tabs for the _Home_, _Login_ and _Register_ pages.
 There are two call-to-action buttons encouraging users to either log in or register.
 By scrolling down, users can browse all recipes in our database and search using keywords.

 - **Log In** (`login.html`)

 The log in page allows users who already have an account to log in to their profile.
-When users log in successfully, they are redirected to their unique _Profile_ page.
+Both the username and password must be 4-20 characters long, containing only numbers and letters.
+When users log in successfully, they are redirected to their unique _Profile_ page where they can view, edit and delete their existing recipes.
 Additional tabs are visible to the user after logging in.

 - **Register** (`register.html`)

 The registration page allows users to create an account by entering a distinct username and password.
+Both the username and password must be 4-20 characters long, containing only numbers and letters.
 When users register successfully, they are redirected to their unique _Profile_ page.
 Additional tabs are visible to the user after logging in.

 - **Profile** (`profile/<username>.html`)

 The profile page is unique to each user of the application.
-When users register successfully, they are redirected to their unique _Profile_ page.
-All recipes shared by the user are displayed on their profile page.
+When users register successfully, they are redirected to their unique _Profile_ page where they can view, edit and delete their existing recipes.

 - **New Recipe** (`add_recipe.html`)